French

 Students may apply for transfer credits for language courses taken at any accredited or degree-granting university in Canada or abroad; this is done through the Office of the Faculty Registrar.
 In order to be recommended for transfer credits, students should arrange, before returning to Toronto, for the university in which the course(s) were taken to send an official transcript of their results directly to the Office of the Faculty Registrar.

 As soon as possible upon their return from the program, students who wish to obtain a transfer credit are required to book an appointment to take the placement test at the Department of French.
 They should call 416 926 2302 or email french.secretary@utoronto.ca.
 They must qualify for entry in the next language course above the level of the one for which they desire the credit.
-Students must enroll in the course recommended by the placement test results.
+Students must enrol in the course recommended by the placement test results.
 No self-placement is allowed.

 • For FRE Courses: